Constructing Span Categories From Categories Without Pullbacks: Composition by -Pullbacks

 \subsection{$\F$-Pullbacks of $\SurjSub$}

 Suppose that $X$, $Y$, and $Z$ are smooth manifolds.
-Suppose further that $f$ is a smooth map from $X$ to $Z$ and that $g$ is a smooth map from $Y$ to $Z$.
-Again denote by $\rho_X$ and $\rho_Y$ the respective projections from $X\times Y$ to $X$ and $Y$ and let $\pi_X$ and $\pi_Y$ be their respective restrictions to the embedded submanifold $X\times_ZY$.
+Suppose further that $f$ is a surjective submersion from $X$ to $Z$ and that $g$ is a surjective submersion from $Y$ to $Z$.
+Proposition~\ref{prop:TransverseansFiberedProductDim} implies that the fibered product $X\times_ZY$ is an embedded submanifold of $X\times Y$.
+Again, denote by $\rho_X$ and $\rho_Y$ the respective projections from $X\times Y$ to $X$ and $Y$, and let $\pi_X$ and $\pi_Y$ be their respective restrictions to $X\times_ZY$.